 Accept love in its purest, most positive form by avoiding negative people.
 Negative people can come in the form of friends, family, and co-workers who create conflict, criticize, discourage, or put others down.
 These negative or “toxic” influences are often distressing, creating negative experiences in the individual’s life.

-The individual seeking transformation may be tempted to drift back into stressful mental and emotional states.
+The individual seeking transformation may drift back into stressful mental and emotional states.
 As a result, the individual may become discouraged from living a life of wellness or may struggle to maintain a positive attitude.
 Take back your power and resist any urge to dwell on negative comments, mean-spirited remarks, or discouraging feedback, and seek encouraging, supportive people.

 Finally, if you are in a position to offer support to a loved one struggling with substance abuse, be mindful of the challenges they face.
 Be compassionate and non-judgmental as you encourage their road to sobriety.